Commercial Edible Food Recovery

 - Maintain contracts with food recovery organizations and services to arrange for the maximum amount of surplus edible food recovery.
 This may mean contracting with multiple agencies depending on an agency’s capacity to recover certain types of food, or food recovery frequency, relative to what your business generates.

-The Food Recovery Hierarchy
+The Wasted Food Scale

 For more tips on food waste reduction, please visit our Residential Food Waste Reduction webpage.
 Many of the tips found there are applicable on a larger scale for businesses as well!